 Enzon Pharmaceuticals, Inc. (together with its subsidiaries, "Enzon" or the "Company") receives royalty revenues from existing licensing arrangements with other companies primarily related to sales of four marketed drug products, namely, PegIntron ®, Sylatron ®, Macugen ® and CIMZIA ®.
 The Company also had previously received royalty revenues from licensing arrangement related to sales of Oncaspar and Adagen until the Company's rights to receive royalties on sales of these products expired in 2014.
 In addition, the Company's rights to receive royalties on sales of Macugen and CIMZIA expired in the U.S. and Great Britain in 2014.
 The primary source of the Company's royalty revenues is sales of PegIntron, which is marketed by Merck & Co., Inc. ("Merck").
 The Company currently has no clinical operations and limited corporate operations.
-Royalty revenues from sales of PegIntron accounted for approximately 71% and 85% of the Company's total royalty revenues for the three months ended June 30, 2015 and 2014, respectively, and approximately 80% of the Company's total royalty revenues in each of the six-month periods ended June 30, 2015 and 2014 and approximately 79% and 87% of the Company's total royalty revenues for fiscal years 2014 and 2013, respectively.
+Royalty revenues from sales of PegIntron accounted for approximately 90% and 76% of the Company's total royalty revenues for the three months ended March 31, 2015 and 2014, respectively, and approximately 79% and 87% of the Company's total royalty revenues for fiscal years 2014 and 2013, respectively.